usamashafiq/README.md/Portfolio.md

 <h2>📬 Ready to Solve Your IT Challenges?</h2>

-<p>If you're experiencing IT pain points — slow systems, security concerns, unreliable infrastructure, poor online visibility, or you need a trusted tech partner — we’re here to help.</p>
+<p>If you're experiencing IT pain points — slow systems, security concerns, unreliable infrastructure, poor online visibility, or you need a trusted tech partner — <strong>Mr Fixer</strong> is here to help.</p>

 <h3>📞 Contact Us Directly</h3>